M.A/Ph.D. in Asian Literature, Religion, and Culture

 Students whose B.A. degree is from an institution where English is not the language of instruction should obtain an M.A. degree from an English-speaking university before applying for a degree in Asian Literature, Religion, and Culture.
 Students may apply for an M.A. degree in Asian Studies or in a literature field at Cornell, as well as programs at other English-speaking universities.

 All applicants must take the Graduate Records Exam (GRE).
 Most students who are admitted score above 319 in the combined Verbal and Quantitative sections, the Verbal score should be 153 or above.
-GRE scores are valid for only three years.
-Any exams taken before 2014 will not be accepted.
+GRE scores are valid for only five years.
+For the 2018 admission cycle, any exams taken before 2013 will not be accepted.

 Beginning with the 2016-2017 admissions cycle, Cornell is now accepting the IELTS.
 The Graduate School requires an overall band score of 7.0 or higher and does not set minimum sub-scores.
 We are not able to accept IELTS electronically yet.
 Until Cornell is able to receive electronic IELTS scores please mail or send as an email attachment a LEGIBLE copy of your IELTS scores, including first name, last name, date of birth and test scores to: Cornell University Graduate School, 143 Caldwell Hall, Ithaca, NY 14853, or: firstname.lastname@example.org.
 Within the application itself, applicants should check that they are submitting valid TOEFL scores.
 In the "Registration number" space, write "IELTS" and under "which test did you take" select "other".
 Applicants should fill out the other spaces to the best of their ability.